Midwest Express Airlines Flight 105: Flight

 First Officer Weiss declared an emergency.
 The plane then climbed with a high angle of attack.
 Due to the high angle of attack, the air speed decreased significantly.
 It began to roll to the right, and then stalled and rolled abruptly to an angle of 90 degrees, barrel-rolled at least once, and crashed into an open field in a wildlife preserve just several hundred meters from runway 19R.
-The aircraft was completely demolished by impact forces and fire, with nearly the entire structure fragmented.
+The aircraft was completely destroyed by the impact forces and fire.

 Investigation

+The NTSB was under intense pressure by the public to determine the cause of the crash, the Midwest express crash was the third major aircraft accident in the U.S. in 1985, and the eighth worldwide.

 Roughly 100 eyewitnesses stated that they saw flames and smoke from the right engine shortly after the explosion and that some parts of the plane detached and fell to the ground.
 They also stated that loud bangs were continuously heard during the accident.
 Shortly afterwards, the crew lost control of the plane and the plane crashed into the field.
 Investigators then constructed several possible scenarios as to what might have caused the plane to lose control.

 Possible control failure due to turbine explosion

 Investigators immediately examined the fragments of the engine.
 They stated that the explosion might have been powerful enough to propel fragments of the turbine with sufficient speed to penetrate the plane and damage the flight controls, which could explain why the plane suddenly pitched up and barrel-rolled immediately after the explosion.
-5 years before the crash of Flight 105, in Poland an Ilyushin Il-62 crashed into a moat after its engine number 2 exploded and damaged the plane's elevator and aileron.
+Five years before the crash of Flight 105, in Poland an Ilyushin Il-62 crashed into a moat after its number 2 engine exploded and damaged the plane's elevator and aileron.
 Immediately after the explosion, the plane nosedived to the ground.